 Open learning (MOOCs)

 ScHARR runs FREE open learning courses which anyone can register for.
 These exciting courses take the form of MOOCs (Massive Open Online Courses).
 The next MOOC being run is Valuing Health: Quality Adjusted Life years and Patient Reported Outcome Measures, which explores how and why choices about drugs and treatments have been made.
-It opened for registration on 15 December 2014 will be running from 16 February 2015 for 3 weeks.
+It will be running from 23 November 2015 for 3 weeks.

 Other free courses are available from the University of Sheffield on Futurelearn.
 You can register your interest in a number of other ScHARR course options by joining the waiting list below.
 We will contact you with information about when our MOOCs will run in the future.

 We have previously run the following open online courses: